 These people often suffer from precarious work, low wages, poor working conditions, gender discrimination and human rights abuses.
+Now COVID-19 further destabilises already-fragile supply chains and the livelihoods of those who work in them.
 Women are disproportionately affected as they are overwhelmingly concentrated in the least secure and lowest paid positions in supply chains, and routinely denied a voice by those in positions of power.

-Oxfam calls on the EU to introduce new legislation that requires companies to respect human and labour rights throughout their global supply chains.
-Rules introducing mandatory human rights due diligence will require companies to identify, prevent, mitigate and account for negative impacts of their business on the rights of people throughout their global supply chain.
+Oxfam supports the EU’s plan to introduce new legislation that requires companies to respect human and labour rights throughout their global supply chains.
+Rules for mandatory human rights due diligence will mean that companies have to identify, prevent, mitigate and account for negative impacts of their business on the rights of people throughout their global supply chain.

 Read our detailed briefing, which explains how the EU can contribute to rooting out abuse in our supply chains.